Michigan judge rules yes to possible life-without-parole sentence for teenage shooter

 Yet they refused to take him home from school, or even check the backpack that contained his weapon.

-Even prosecutors say Crumbley's parents were grossly negligent and they charged them with involuntary manslaughter.
+Prosecutors also say Crumbley's parents were grossly negligent, and they charged them with involuntary manslaughter.

 The defense also maintained that Crumbley has shown signs of both remorse and mental illness since he's been in jail.